Berkeley Building: History

-The building, located in Boston's Back Bay, was designed by Cram and Ferguson and completed in 1947.
+The building, located in Boston's Back Bay, was designed by Boston's Cram and Ferguson and completed in 1947.
+The contractor was the city's Turner Construction, the building sheathed in Berea Sandstone from northeast Ohio.
 From 1947 until 1964 it was the second-tallest building in the city, one foot (30 cm) shorter than the 496 foot Custom House Tower, but a much larger building and a conspicuous landmark.
 The Prudential Tower, completed in 1964, dwarfed both.
 As of 2004, 17 buildings are taller, yet it remains an easily recognized Boston landmark, familiar to commuters crossing the Charles River.
 A drawing of this building served as a logo for the John Hancock Insurance company for many years.

 In March 2003, the John Hancock Insurance company sold the Berkeley Building, along with the Stephen L. Brown building and the John Hancock Tower, to Beacon Capital Partners.
 In December 2006, the Berkeley and Brown buildings were reacquired by John Hancock.
 As of 2004 the John Hancock company refers to it as "The Berkeley Building," but in common parlance it is "the Old John Hancock Building."